-The technology that aims at making the computer to think like humans were recently purchased by the tech giant; Google.
+The AI technology that aims at making the computer to think like humans were recently purchased by the tech giant; Google.
 It was rated as a very big achievement by Google.
 Remember that this firm belongs to Computer scientist Demis Hassabis, a UK citizen whose interest was to establish a firm in the line of artificial intelligence that could make computer to think like humans.

 Google is making a lot of progress in the recent days but amongst these moves, in top notch comes the investment of acquiring a London based artificial intelligence firm known as “Deepmind”.
 This firm is strongly known for its specialty of bringing to the public services like machine learning, systems neuroscience, and advanced algorithms.
 The main concept in this category is that the products of Deepmind will enable a higher degree ability of technology element for the computer to reason like a human being, feel and reciprocate effectively.

 The report that came to Guardian stated that for the possible acquisition of Deepmind by Google, the total sum of 400m Euro ($650m) was spent.
 It accounts for the largest purchase by Google in the last decade.
 The possibilities of Deepmind technology extends to the ability of computer that could play computer games and think like a human being in the process.

 The neuroscientist and a former child chess prodigy Demis Hassabis founded Deepmind alongside Shane Legg and Mustafa Suleyman in the last two years.
 The duration of existence of an establishment, firm or thing doesn’t matter in the moment of considering the future growth of humanity and technology and this has been proved by Deepmind.